frutas4caro/react-tutorial/docs/index.md

-# 🎉 React Clipboard Tutorial
+# 🎉 React learning platform guide

-Welcome to this step-by-step tutorial on how to build a **React app** with dynamic static content.
+Welcome to this learning guide!
+Navigate to the content that you are most interested in or come along for the ride and build a full blown progressive **React app**

 ## 📌 Getting Started
+### Set up your local environment
-1. Install dependencies:
+1.
+### Create the project:
    ```sh
    npx create-react-app example-
    cd react-clipboard